 BAVS1Y1 VISUALISATION 1

 TERMS OF PRESENTATION Year-module

 NQF LEVEL 5

 CREDITS 24

 ASSESSMENT Continuous assessment (100) A combination of assessment methods and instruments is used to gather assessment evidence.

 PURPOSE The purpose of this module is to enable students to create images, using a variety of fundamental techniques and media.

 OUTCOMES At the end of this module you should be able to: Create drawings in response to visual stimuli by using a variety of fundamental techniques and mediums.
 Visualise ideas and objects by using a variety of fundamental techniques and mediums.

-SECOND LEAK MODULES

 BACD1Y2 COMMUNICATION DESIGN 2

 TERMS OF PRESENTATION Semester module

 CREDITS 40

 NQF LEVEL 6

 ASSESSMENT Continuous assessment(100) A combination of assessment methods and instruments are used to collect assessment evidence.

 PURPOSE The purpose of this module is to enable students to apply detailed knowledge of design to innovatively solve intermediate communication design problems and to use a range of design methods, processes and techniques competently to create professional communication designs.

-OUTCOMES At the end of this module you should be able to:
+OUTCOMES At the end of this module you should be able to: Apply detailed knowledge of design to innovatively solve intermediate communication design problems.
+Use a range of design methods, processes and techniques competently to create professional communication designs.

 BADS0Y2 DESIGN STUDIES 2

 TERMS OF PRESENTATION Year Module

 CREDITS 30

 NQF LEVEL 6

 ASSESSMENT Continuous assessment (100) A combination of assessment methods and instruments are used to collect assessment evidence.

 PURPOSE The purpose of this module is to enable students to demonstrate knowledge of design history and theory, and to enable students to conduct design research and criticism.

 OUTCOMES At the end of this module you should be able to: Demonstrate knowledge of design history and theory.
 Conduct design research and criticism competently.